MapleWorld/CSC488/A3/README.md

 Assignment 3, due February 27
+# Current progress
+* Completed > 60% of the token parsing from file input to class object in csc488.cup file
+* Completed > 75% of all the classes in ast folder

 # How it works
-Main.java read the input file, parse it, and create a AST tree using the AST class
+Main.java read the input file, parse it to object, and create a AST tree using the AST class

 Then the ast tree is passed to Semantic class for further analysis